-A feasibility study is just what it sounds like: a systematic study to understand whether or not a specific project, venture, or approach is feasible.
+A feasibility study is a systematic study to understand whether or not a specific project, venture, or approach is feasible.
 The ultimate outcome of any feasibility report is a go / no go decision.
-You either move forward or you don’t.
+You decide to move forward or you don’t.

-Here are a few examples of the types of questions we address in a typical feasibility study:
+Here are a few examples of questions we address in a typical feasibility study:

 What data is available internally and externally?

 What is the quality and reliability of this data?
 Is it current?
 Is it readily available?

 If so, what problems did they encounter?
 Did they ultimately succeed?
 If not, what can be learned from their failure?